y0y0l0/HHA504/cloud_vm_networking_flask/README.md

 - Create a VM on a cloud provider (GCP_Compute Engine)
 - Configure the VM
     - OS: Ubuntu
-    - micro instance
+    - e2-micro instance
+- Configure the VM to allow HTTP (80) and HTTPS (443) traffic
+- Configure Firewall policies to open custom port 5003
     - Ingress
     - Action on match: yes
     - Source IP ranges: 0.0.0.0/0
-- Configure the VM to allow HTTP (80) and HTTPS (443) traffic
-- Configure Firewall policies to open custom port 5003
 - SSH into the VM
 - Update the OS
 - Install Python, Git, Flask, VENV, and Nano